deficollective/defiscan/src/content/protocols/compound-v2.md

 The Chainlink oracle system itself is upgradeable potentially resulting in the publishing of unintended or malicious prices.
 The permissions to upgrade are controlled by a [multisig account](https://etherscan.io/address/0x21f73D42Eb58Ba49dDB685dc29D3bF5c0f0373CA) with a 4-of-9 signers threshold.
 This multisig account is listed in the Chainlink docs but signers are not publicly announced.
 The Chainlink multisig thus does not suffice the Security Council requirements specified by either L2Beat or DeFiScan resulting in a High centralization score.

+For more information about the Chainlink price feed, see the corresponding review [here](https://www.defiscan.info/protocols/chainlink-oracles).

 The [Compound community multisig](https://etherscan.io/address/0xbbf3f1421d886e9b2c5d716b5192ac998af2012c) has the ability to update the configs on the Price Feed.
-The multisig has the flexibility to add / remove markets, update price feed or fixed price for market.
+The multisig has the flexibility toupdate price feed, add / remove markets or fixed price for market.

 # Governance